(Stop Photos) = Stop and get out of the vehicle for photos from outside of the Sight/Building (Guided Tour) (stay close to vehicle)

 Meeting Point: Cruise Port / Hotel / Airport (Meeting point varies depending on option booked)

-The tour will begin with the “Annunciation of the Virgin Mary” or “Evangelismos tis Theotokou”.
+The tour will begin with the church of the “Annunciation of the Virgin Mary” or “Evangelismos tis Theotokou”.
 It’s an Orthodox Church which is located very near the entrance of the old port Mandraki.
 Is a copy of the St. John’s the Baptist catholic church in the Medieval City which was built by the Knights of St John Hospitallers.
 The Church is styled as a 3 aisled gothic basilica with a wooden roof.
 The roof contains a beautiful blend of Byzantine and Gothic elements.
 Due to the needs of the Orthodox denomination, the interior was adjusted in 1947 according to their requirements.
 The frescos were pained by the hagiographer extraordinaire, Photis Kontoglou (1952- 1962 A.D.)
 However, it still remains as it was on the outside.

 As we move on from this breathtaking site, we venture out of Rhodes Town and come upon the West Coast.
 Here, the Church of “Our Lady of Filerimos” awaits us.
 It is situated atop the Filerimos hill - the Acropolis of Ancient Lalisos.
 In the days of early Christianity, this was the temple of Athena Polias.
 It was turned into a Christian three-aisled basilica dedicated to the Virgin Mary.
 Since then, the Church has become well known for housing the Virgin of Filerimos (Our Lady of Filerimos), which is an icon for the Island.
 The “Lady of Filerimos” is kept in the monastery surrounded by cloisters and cells.
 The monastery was constructed in the 14th century under the rule of the Knights of St. John.
 Today the icon can be seen at the Blue Chapel of the National Museum of Montenegro, in Filerimos Monastery you can see a copy of it